wiverson/maven-jpackage-template/README.md

 manually uninstall and reinstall via the Windows Control Panel to update to a new version.
 Not a big deal for development, but when you go to install an update you'll have to uninstall/reinstall manually.
 In a proper CI build, the installer version should be set by the CI system.
 Use this project as a starting point and add the version info based on your CI approach.
+Perhaps some combination of a GUID and/or timestamp.

 Q: What about macOS Signing?